polterguy/polterguy.github.io/documentation/magic.lambda.auth/index.md

 * The signature which is basically just a HASH based upon your token's payload, salted with your auth secret

 Unless an adversary knows your auth secret, it becomes impossible to create a valid JWT token.
-However, your token is still vulnerable for being stolen, so make sure you only return it over a secure HTTP connection, or something similar.
+However, your token is still vulnerable for being stolen, so make sure you only return it over a secure HTTP connection.

 ## Using your JWT token